MilenTecle/random-destination/README.md

 ## Flowchart
-The flowchart was produced via Lucid.
+The flowchart was produced via Lucid charts.

 ## Features